What separates the people that see explosive growth with content marketing from everyone else?

 The way we got these results is varied.
 Each client is targeting different customers, and has different conversion goals.

 For example for Patreon we wrote engaging, educational stories that highlight their best creators and inspire new ones to also be great.
+Then we moved to pain-point SEO which helped us scale traffic and conversions quickly.

-In contrast, for Leadfeeder, the B2B SaaS company, we produced more bottom of the funnel, SEO focused pieces that ranked for very strategic keywords such as comparison terms between competitors:
+In contrast, for Leadfeeder, the B2B SaaS company, we produced more bottom of the funnel, pain-point SEO focused pieces that ranked for very strategic keywords such as comparison terms between competitors:

 The post above, for example, quickly became one of the top lead generating posts in their entire blog.